-eXist (version 2.2 and above) includes a super fast modularized range index based on Apache Lucene.
+eXist-db includes a super fast modularized range index based on Apache Lucene.
 This article describes eXist-db's range index.

 Range indexes are extremely important in eXist-db.
 Without a proper index, evaluating